101 Cooking For Two

 Pro Tips

-7. Seasoning options are discussed in the post.
+• Seasoning options are listed in the post.

-9. If you do not use a rack and convection, you do need to flip the fries halfway through cooking.
+• If you don’t use a rack and convection, flip halfway through and expect slightly softer results.

-10. Two large potatoes will make enough fries for four servings and fill a half sheet pan (18X13 inches).
+• Two large potatoes will fill a half sheet pan (18x13) and serve four.

 Your Own Private Notes